coder/docs/images/ssl-certificates.md

 description: Learn how to add SSL certificates to Coder images
 ---

+This article will show you how to correct issues regarding SSL certificates in Coder.

+## Background

 Coder may sometimes fail to download extensions for your IDE if the remote extension marketplace URL is untrusted.
 This might happen for one of the following reasons: